ALEGATOR1209/kse-deep-audio-lab4/README.md

 ## GPT TTS

+We implemented GPT TTS system based on focalcodec and pre-trained GPT2 model and trained it on LJSpeech data.
+The resutls were unsatisfactory, with clear overfitting patter showing for train dataset.

+To diagnose the issue we tried to measure "speaker reliance" (for multispeaker runs) and "text reliance" - the measure of how much does the loss change when we randomly permute either text tokens or randomly replace the speaker token.

 ### Attempt to solve overfitting issue

 To fight the overfitting several approaches were used

 Dataset increased by addition of my little pony and vctk dataasets
 | Dataset | train | val | test | total |
 |---------|------:|----:|-----:|------:|
 | lj      | 10,611 | 1,179 | 1,310 | 13,100 |